tardisx/discord-auto-upload/README.md

-# Automatically upload screenshots from your computer into a discord channel
+# Automatically upload screenshots into a discord channel

 This program automatically uploads new screenshots that appear in a folder on your computer to Discord and posts them in a channel: